A2.4: At the airport and in the plane.

 The hand luggage Show

-Fare il check-in: To check in (Italian)
+Fare il check-in: to do the check-in (Italian)

 Fare il check-in